strangerstudios/pmpro-advanced-levels-shortcode/readme.txt

 http://www.paidmembershipspro.com/2015/02/new-plugin-with-advanced-options-for-membership-levels-page-display/

 == Changelog ==
+= .2.1
+* ENHANCEMENT: Moving all individual layouts into separate template files.
+* BUG: Fixed responsive layout for small screens when using 2, 3, or 4 columns.

 = .2
 * BUG: Fixed highlight and current level classes in compare_table layout.
 * BUG: Fixed notice in compare_table layout.